Bağcılar Olympic Sport Hall

 Bağcılar Olympic Sport Hall (Bağcılar Olimpik Spor Salonu) is a multi-purpose indoor sports complex with Olympic standards located in Bağcılar district of Istanbul, Turkey.

+History

-Its construction began in 1998 and the sport hall was inaugurated on March 20, 2001 in presence of the Belgian action films actor and former martial arts sportsman Jean-Claude Van Damme.
+Its construction began in 1998, and the sport hall was inaugurated on 20 March 2001 in presence of the Belgian action films actor and former martial arts sportsman Jean-Claude Van Damme.
 The sports complex is owned by the Metropolitan Municipality of Istanbul.
 The main hall of the building is suitable for sports events such as basketball, volleyball, badminton, wrestling, handball, tennis, gymnastics, weightlifting, boxing, martial arts, fencing, table tennis and indoor soccer.
 It offers a seating capacity for 1,300 people.
 Additionally, there are also 8 halls for fencing, judo, taekwondo, karate, table tennis (2 halls), aerobics, gymnastics, weightlifting, boxing and wrestling.
 Its covered parking lot has a capacity of 800 cars.